 Jac was fascinated with shorter styles as he could produce cleaner and more precise haircuts to show off his transformations of new facial shapes.
 However, he found it very difficult to express his vision, as his female clients at that time were not adventurous.
 Jac shifted his focus towards barbering, knowing that typically men tend to have shorter hair which would allow him to practice the more precise looks that he desired.

 “I am hugely inspired by artists.
-My Favorite is Leonardo Da Vinci for his piece called “The Vitruvian Man”.
+My Favourite is Leonardo Da Vinci for his piece called “The Vitruvian Man”.
 Vitruvius was a Roman Architect that had a particular interest in the proportions of the human body.
 This has always fascinated me as the structure of the head and face shape influences so much in the hair world.
 My objective is to stretch your thinking, to help you clarify your vision and then make it happen, to do this you need to understand multiple factors.
 I want you to harness the correct knowledge so that you understand how to execute your visions and turn them into art” - Jac Ludlow